 All adults working in Ladybird Pre-School Nursery should follow the following procedure if they have concerns about a child:

-2. Make a clear record on what you have observed, heard or been told on a Record form for safeguarding concerns.
+- Make a clear record on what you have observed, heard or been told on a Record form for safeguarding concerns.
 Blank copies of this form can be found in the pink folder or in the safeguarding file in the Nursery Office.
-See Appendix Five – Record form for Safeguarding concerns.

-3. Jo Bircham and/or one of the deputy SLP’s, Kate Daniels or Yvonne May will make the decision whether to contact CADS on 0344 800 8021 (0344 800 8020 out of hours) or the police on 999 if immediate action is required.
+- Emma Bailey or Kate Daniels will make the decision whether to contact CADS on 0344 800 8021 (0344 800 8020 out of hours) or the police on 999 if immediate action is required.

 The CAD Service can be used to:

-1. Discuss and share information about an identified child.
+- Discuss and share information about an identified child.
 This requires the nursery to inform the family and gain consent.
 The parent/carers will not be informed if it is felt by doing so will put the child at risk of harm.

-2. To talk through a situation/concern about a scenario but without sharing any children’s details.
+- To talk through a situation/concern about a scenario but without sharing any children’s details.
 Parent/carer consent is NOT required.

 Please see Appendix Six – CADS Referral flow chart.

-The process for the SLP or deputy SLP is:
+The process for the SLPs is:

-• Take the name and the contact details of the Social Worker spoken to on the consultation line.
+- Take the name and the contact details of the Social Worker spoken to on the consultation line.

-• If discussing an identified child (WHERE PERMISSION HAS BEEN SOUGHT FROM THE PARENTS/CARERS AS THIS CANNOT BE DONE WITHOUT PARENT/CARER PERMISSION) have details available such as name, Nursery’s name and contact details, the child’s name, date of birth and address and the concerns for consultation.
+- If discussing an identified child (WHERE PERMISSION HAS BEEN SOUGHT FROM THE PARENTS/CARERS AS THIS CANNOT BE DONE WITHOUT PARENT/CARER PERMISSION) have details available such as name, Nursery’s name and contact details, the child’s name, date of birth and address and the concerns for consultation.

-• Every telephone call will be followed up by the consultant social worker.
+- Every telephone call will be followed up by the consultant social worker.
 The SLP making the telephone call will also be expected to make a written record of the contact they have made, the discussion that took place and any decisions made.
 They will also record whether parental consent was obtained and if not, why not.

-• The consultation might result in a formal referral and investigation or advice that supports continued work with the family without a referral.
+- The consultation might result in a formal referral and investigation or advice that supports continued work with the family without a referral.
 However the consultant social worker and SLP will agree and both record the outcome of any conversation.

-• A written record of the conversation and advice given should be received within 10 working days of the consultation.
+- A written record of the conversation and advice given should be received within 10 working days of the consultation.

 List of appendices: